CGP-Group-31/CGP-Admin-and-Doctor-apps/README.md

 Elder management includes:

-- Elder ID.
 - Full name.
 - Age.
 - Risk status.
 - Assigned caregiver.
 - Search support.
 - Elder profile viewing.
-- Elder delete actions from the profile page.
+- Elder deactivate actions from the profile page.

 The elder list shows whether an elder is stable or high-risk based on recent health/vital information.
 This makes it easier for admins to identify users who may need attention.